Charles W. Dolloff

-Corporal Charles W. Dolloff (May 10, 1844 to August 2, 1884) was an American soldier who fought in the American Civil War.
-Dolloff received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Third Battle of Petersburg in Virginia on 2 April 1865.
-He was honored with the award on 24 April 1865.
+Charles W. Dolloff (May 10, 1844 – August 2, 1884) was an American soldier who fought in the American Civil War.
+Dolloff received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Third Battle of Petersburg in Virginia on April 2, 1865.
+He was honored with the award on April 24, 1865.

 Biography

-Dolloff was born in Parishville, New York, on 10 May 1844.
+Dolloff was born in Parishville, New York, on May 10, 1844.
 He enlisted into the 1st Vermont Infantry.
-He died on 2 August 1884 and his remains are interred at the Forest Cemetery in Stevens Point, Wisconsin.
+He died on August 2, 1884, and his remains are interred at Forest Cemetery in Stevens Point, Wisconsin.